 - Inmates are not permitted to have snacks or food items brought by visitors.
 Corrections personnel will not accept these items.

 - Inmates may have visitors bring money, limited clothing or reading material.
-The visitor bringing money for an inmate will be given a receipt for the money, which will include the name of the visitor as well as the name of the inmate.
+The visitor bringing money for an inmate will be given a receipt for the money.

 - The use of tobacco products is prohibited in all City buildings and considered jail contraband.